The Best Bars & Pubs in Sydney for Families

 Castle Hill RSL

 On a sunny day, the courtyard at Castle Hill RSL is buzzing with families and mother’s groups taking advantage of the enclosed playground and indulging in coffee and cake at the café.
 For lunch and dinner, the brasserie menu is available outside and includes a well-priced kids’ menu.
-If you can drag the little ones away from the playground, there are three other restaurants to choose from, and the offer of pizza and gelato just might convince them.
-On Wednesday nights, they do pizzas for just $10, but Tuesdays from 11-2 is the real family favourite when they have face painting and clowns in the courtyard.
+All kids meals in the Courtyard Restaurant come with an ice cream and a cool activity pack.
+Tuesdays from 11 are the real family favourite when they have face painting and clowns in the courtyard.
 Look out for special kids’ events also, like the kids’ Christmas concert.

-Another that has recently undergone a massive revamp and is now more family friendly than ever.
-The Newport Arms was purchased by the Merivale group (The Ivy, The Coogee Pavilion, The Establishment, Mr Wong etc etc etc) in 2015 and renamed The Newport.
-This place is an absolute haven for families.
-So much to do for the kids AND adults that it really is more than just a pub, it’s a place of gathering.
+The legendary Newport Arms was acquired by Merivale group in 2015, renamed The Newport and fast became an absolute haven for families.
+There is so much to do for the kids AND adults that it really is more than just a pub.
 The Shack, the menu, the entertainment, the games – it’s all there for you to have a wonderful day out with friends and family.
+There's even a mothers group meet-up on Mondays that anyone (with kids obvs) can come along to.

 Where: 2 Kalinya St, Newport

-The Belrose boasts the largest indoor ‘soft-play’ playground of any Hotel in Australia as well as being named the Best Family Friendly Hotel by the Sydney Morning Herald.
-They take their food here as seriously as they take their kids entertainment (that’s pretty seriously), so even the kids’ chicken nuggets are free range.
+The Belrose Hotel boasts a large indoor ‘soft-play’ playground, school holiday workshops and a great kids menu.
 Grown-ups can enjoy burgers, pizza, pasta, salad or mains from the grill and a yummy frozen yoghurt for dessert, though you may have to share with the kids.
-Sundays from 4 pm to 6 pm they have free face painting, and you can even host your next kids’ party there.
+Sundays from 4 - 6pm they have free face painting, and you can even host your next kids’ party there.
 Or adults party for that matter.

 Where: 5 Hews Parade.
 Belrose